 Sycamore Canyon can be very hot and dry during the summer months.
-There are several springs located near the Wilderness trails which normally have water year round but hikers should not depend on this water being available and all ground water should always be treated or filtered.
+There are several springs located near the Wilderness trails, which generally have water year-round.
+Still, hikers should not depend on this water being available, and all groundwater should always be treated or filtered.
 There is plenty of shade along all of the trails as you descend into Sycamore Canyon through a thick forest of Ponderosa Pine, Gambel Oak, and Juniper trees.
-The lower part of Winter Cabin Trail and part of Kelsey Trail takes you through chaparral type vegetation which offers spectacular views of Sycamore Canyon.
+The lower part of Winter Cabin Trail and part of Kelsey Trail takes you through chaparral-type vegetation that offers spectacular Sycamore Canyon views.

-Sycamore Canyon is the second largest canyon is Arizona and offers hikers plenty of solitude and natural beauty.
+Sycamore Canyon is the second largest canyon in Arizona and offers hikers plenty of solitude and natural beauty.

 This hike is listed as One-Way.